thomastech/PixelRadio/docs/Hardware/README.md

 ## PRINTED CIRCUIT BOARD

-PixelRadio can be built using perfboard construction.
+PixelRadio can be built using Perfboard construction.
 However, a Printed Circuit Board (PCB) is recommended to ensure proper operation of the RF amplifier circuitry.

 [Artwork files](../Artwork) are provided for the two-sided PCB.
-The PCB files are in the RS274X gerber format required by commerical PC board fabricators.
+The PCB files are in the RS274X Gerber format required by commercial PC board fabricators.

 The PCB is 95mm x 100mm in size.
 It is specifically designed to slide into a low cost metal enclosure.